Rokiis1/roadmap/QA/README.md

 3. **White Box Testing:**

 - *When to Apply:*

-  - **Unit Testing:** White Box Testing is essential for unit testing, where individual code units (e.g., functions, methods) are tested in isolation.
+  - **Unit Testing:** White Box Testing is essential for unit testing, where individual code units (functions, methods) are tested in isolation.

   - **Code Coverage Analysis:** Used to measure code coverage and ensure that all code paths are exercised.

   - **Security Testing:** Especially useful for identifying code-level security vulnerabilities like SQL injection, buffer overflows, and insecure authentication.

   - **Performance Tuning:** Can be applied to optimize code performance by analyzing and improving algorithms and data structures.

 - **Advantages:**

   - Enables thorough code analysis and identification of code-level defects.
   - Essential for ensuring code quality and security.
   - Ideal for developers and testers with knowledge of the software's internal workings.